alexanderwe/WebSocketKit/README.md

 </p>

 <p align="center">
-LoggingKit is a small wrapper around the `Network` framework to work with websocket connections
+    WebsocketKit is a small wrapper around the `Network` framework to work with websocket connections
 </p>

 ## Installation